-30 minutes before the competition commences, all participants must submit their entries for inspection by a panel of judges.
-After which all robots must be displayed on a designated table for public viewing.
+- 3.1 30 minutes before the competition commences, all participants must submit their entries for inspection by a panel of judges.
+After which, all robots must be displayed on a designated table for public viewing. - 3.2 Disqualification

-- 4.3 Disqualification - After an entry has been submitted for inspection, no alterations, changes and /or modifications to their mechanical design, power supply and/or electronic circuitry are permitted before and/or during the competition without any permission from the judges.
-Failure to observe this ruling will subject the participant with disqualification. - No participant is permitted to step inside the arena other than to retrieve robots that has stalled or when human intervention is required.
+After an entry has been submitted for inspection, no alterations, changes and /or modifications to their mechanical design, power supply and/or electronic circuitry are permitted before and/or during the competition without any permission from the judges.
+Failure to observe this ruling will subject participants with disqualification.